Know what to look for in a child abuser or pedophile. These characteristics will help you identify potential child abusers to protect your kids.

 Hello, My Name is Child Abuser.

 I want to talk about what abusers do look like.
-Warning signs and red flags that can help you make choices to protect your loved ones.
+Also, warning signs and red flags that can help you make choices to protect your loved ones.

 While it’s difficult to pin down exact traits of child abusers in that they look like those around us, here are some generally agreed upon norms.